Skip to content

 Caching

 Caching system allows to significantly increase performance and stability of tests written with Alumnium.
-It works by persisting the AI responses in a storage, allowing to skip LLM communications unless UI of the application changes.
-It works best on the CI system which often re-run tests without any underlying changes.
+It works best on CI systems that frequently re-run tests without underlying changes.

 By default, Alumnium provides in-memory cache that is used during tests execution, but discarded at the end.
 In order to persist the cache database, you need to add a hook in your test runner that saves the cache every time the test passes and discards otherwise: